 Create personas

-Once you have identified your target audiences, you will soon see that there are a plethora of different interests and reasons for engaging with your brand.
 You’re never going to be able to target everyone individually (well, not yet, anyway), but you can bring in general attributes that will be common to select groups of people.

 To simplify the process, create a ‘persona’ for each group.
 Give each group a name, and attribute characteristics to them.
 For example, a tour operator might identify:

-- Jane, 32, full time professional and mother of three, wants to create long lasting memories with her family but is short on time
+- Jane, 32, full-time professional and mother of three, wants to create long-lasting memories with her family but is short on time

 - David, 49, investment banker, travels a lot for work, only in town for a few days